Managing cross-border anti-counterfeiting

 Trade in counterfeit goods is a key source of income for organized criminal groups.
 The import and export trade in counterfeits is part of a wider trade in smuggled illicit goods, which is prevalent in China and Southeast Asia (SEA), as well as a grey economy problem of non-compliance with regulations and non-payment of tariffs and duties.

-The involvement of Chinese organisations as one of the most active groups in the transnational organized crime in counterfeiting is, with no doubt, deep.
+The involvement of Chinese organisations as one of the most active groups in transnational organized counterfeiting crime is, with no doubt, deep.

 To understand the reasons of this significant involvement, it should be remembered: